-March is a great time to visit the parks and attractions in Orlando, since crowd levels will be low during most of the month.
-If your visit falls during spring break, however, you should expect the hotel rates to increase and the parks to get more crowded, particularly popular areas like the Wizarding World of Harry Potter at Universal Orlando.
+March is a great time to visit the parks and attractions in Orlando, since crowd levels will be relatively low during most of the month.
+But the closer your visit is to Easter (which varies every year), the larger the crowds and the more you should expect to pay for hotels.
+There are some wonderful spring events to explore at the parks during March.

 Orlando Weather in March

-Expect the weather in Orlando to be warm, but not overly hot just yet, meaning it is comfortable weather to enjoy rides and attractions without being too hot or cold.
+Expect the weather in Orlando to be warm, but not overly hot or humid just yet, meaning it should be nearly ideal weather to enjoy rides and attractions.

 - Average high: 77 degrees Fahrenheit (25 degrees Celsius)